ChefYeshpal/webapp-farmingsim/README.md

     - [ ] Background music
     - [ ] Tractor noises brrrr
     - [ ] Crop cropping noises
-- [ ] Some kinda animation difference from harvested crop vs growing crop
+- [x] Some kinda animation difference from harvested crop vs growing crop
-    - [ ] Growing crop should go from green to slight yellow
+    - [x] Growing crop should go from green to slight yellow
-    - [ ] Harvesting crop should leave darker patches of yellow in harvested area
+    - [x] Harvesting crop should leave darker patches of yellow in harvested area
-    - [ ] Re-tilling the soil would leave dirl colour
+    - [x] Re-tilling the soil would leave dirt colour
-    - [ ] Then the user has to re-plant new seeds (should be an MCQ type thing, heh welcome back to school)
+    - [x] Then the user has to re-plant new seeds

 ## Devlogs